foschmitz/yolo-python-rtsp/README.md

  **Command format**

  _$ python yolo_opencv.py --input /path/to/input/stream --outputfile /path/to/outputfile --outputdir /path/to/outputdir --framestart 0 (start detecting at frame x (int))  --framelimit 0 (stop after x (int) frames and save the video in case of streams.
-0 no limit) --config /path/to/config/file --weights /path/to/weights/file --classes /path/to/classes/file_
+0 no limit) --config /path/to/config/file --weights /path/to/weights/file --classes /path/to/classes/file_--invertcolor true|false (in case of BGR streams)

  ### sample output :
  ![](object-detection.png)